storageos/storageos.github.io/README_HUB_PLUGIN.md

 To get the most out of StorageOS, try:

 1. Running the CLI to manage volumes, rules, and cluster configuration
-1. Joining more nodes to the cluster (must use Consul as the KV store)

 ## Requirements